JesseTNRoberts/Old-Blog/_posts/2023-6-12-Transformer-Problems.md

 The solution must decouple not only the computational storage location but the number of computations from the output.

+There is evidence that suggests this could significantly improve the multistep reasoning of transformers.
+CoT.

 ### Attention Strategies